Montana MILE: Montanans for Immigration Law Enforcement

 Here we suggest some superb "beginner" resources to guide your way into the subject.
 And although our title above is "Recommended Reading," several of our recommendations involve, instead, viewing or listening.
 (Note that if you go from one link to another, below, they will open, successively, in a common window.)

-1. This 14-minute video featuring Roy Beck and his famous gumballs is a must-see: Roy will convince you, just as he convinces his live audience, that the U.S. can't possibly cure the woes of the world by running a super-generous immigration program.
-[The video has some fits and starts in its first minute, but it smoothes out after that.]
+1. This six-minute video featuring Roy Beck and his -- literally! -- famous gumballs is a must-see: Roy will convince you, just as he convinces his live audience, that the U.S. can't possibly cure the woes of the world by running a super-generous immigration program.
+(Beck is the co-founder and executive director of NumbersUSA, the leading organization working to re-focus America's immigration policies to serve the interests of us citizens.
+See our "Links" page to become active through NumbersUSA.)

 2. The set of "one-minute" essays called Common Sense On Mass Immigration will introduce you to many issues within the overall subject of mass immigration to the U.S..
 We suggest that you start with Essay #8, "Mass Immigration and Basic Freedoms," by John Vinson.